OperationSpark/magic-8-ball/README.md

 #### API : Batteries Included
 Built-in and 3rd party libraries of code, often called modules in JavaScript, are pre-written code that provide programmers with a lot of powerful programming features.
 By using them, programmers don't have to reinvent the wheel each time they write a program and get a huge head-start on the amount of time it takes to produce applications.

+This practice follows the DRY principle of programming: Don't Repeat Yourself!
+There's no need to waste time on writing functionality when there's good and open source code that serves your purposes.

 To use these modules or libraries of code, developers _only_ need to know the module's API - Application Programming Interface.
 That means, we need to know what inputs to provide to get the output or behaviour we want.
 This is a powerful concept, because we don't need to know how this library functions on the inside, only how to use it.
+In short, with an API, you're on a _need to know_ basis.
 It's similar to the fact that you don't need to know how to build a fuel-injection system, or even how they work, to be able to start and drive a car.
 We're leaning on the powerful minds and work of others.

 You'll see at the top of our `app.js` file, we've imported a few useful modules: